ibm-cloud-docs/vpc/vsi_is_create_instance.md

       ```
       {: pre}

-   When you provision an instance, you can either provision the instance from the private catalog-managed image in the latest version in a catalog product offering by using the `offering_crn` value or from the specific version in the catalog product offering by using the `offering_version_crn` value.
+   When you provision an instance, you can either provision the instance from the private catalog-managed image in the most recent version in a catalog product offering by using the `offering_crn` value or from the specific version in the catalog product offering by using the `offering_version_crn` value.

       Save the `offering_crn` and `offering_version_crn`in variables, which are used later to provision an instance.